 You cannot set up an author-based alert in Web of Science.
-Instead, you should click on the right side of the screen for an individual article.
+Instead, you should select "Create Citation Alert" on the right side of the screen for an individual article.
 You will prompted to sign in if you haven't already.

 For a much easier way to track citations in Web of Science, see the ResearcherID box on the right column of this page.